 First State Bank Announces Scholarship Program for East Detroit Students

-(St. Clair Shores, Michigan) (June 21, 2013) -
+(St. Clair Shores, Michigan) June 23, 2014 -

-The fund, donated to Macomb Community College Foundation, will provide ten (10) incoming students with scholarships of $1,000 each for the upcoming 2013 – 2014 academic year at Macomb Community College.
+The fund, donated to Macomb Community College Foundation, will provide ten (10) incoming students with scholarships of $1,000 each for the upcoming 2014 – 2015 academic year at Macomb Community College.
 The awards cover tuition, fees, books and other educational expenses.
-Students must be a East Detroit High School graduate, maintain a 2.5 grade point average and enrolled in a minimum of six (6) college credit hours.
+Students must be an East Detroit High School graduate (from any year), maintain a 2.5 grade point average and enrolled in a minimum of six (6) college credit hours.
+To apply visit

 First State Bank shares a long heritage with the city of Eastpointe, when in 1917, it opened its first branch in what was then known as the village of Halfway.
 With branches located within the city and continued support for multiple events, FSB still maintains a strong connection with Eastpointe.

 First State Bank is headquartered in St. Clair Shores, Michigan.
-With 96 years of service and $582 million in assets, First State Bank serves Macomb County with 11 branch offices located in Chesterfield Township, Clinton Township, Eastpointe, Macomb Township, Richmond, St. Clair Shores, Sterling Heights, Washington Township, and Loan Centers in Sterling Heights and West Bloomfield.
+With 97 years of service and $637 million in assets, First State Bank serves Macomb County with 12 branch offices located in Chesterfield Township, Clinton Township, Eastpointe, Macomb Township, Richmond, St. Clair Shores, Sterling Heights, Washington Township, and Loan Centers in Sterling Heights and West Bloomfield.
 For more information, please visit www.thefsb.com or call 866-372-1275.